Manchurian wapiti: Range

 This deer is found in southeastern Siberia (to the east of Lake Baikal), northeastern Mongolia, Manchuria, North Korea and northeastern China.

 Similar forms from Alxa, Gansu, Shanxi and southern Mongolia were originally described as a distinct subspecies, the Alashan wapiti (Cervus canadensis alashanicus).
-However recent genetic research indicates that this deer belongs to the Manchurian subspecies.
+However, a genetic research in 2004 indicates that this deer belongs to the Manchurian subspecies.
+However, due to the insufficient genetic material that rejects monophyly of C. canadensis, the 2006 study considered it premature to include the Manchurian wapiti as a true subspecies of wapiti, and that it likely needs to be elevated to its own species, C. xanthopygus.